 After a few requests from my viewers, I’ve decided to add a game I’ve never tested on my channel before – Rainbow Six Siege.
 Well, using in-build benchmark I’ve got 168 fps on average and 1% lows were amazing as-well.

-Still, one of the popular older titles GTA V. Well., you can enjoy playing this title with tons of FPS as-well since the benchmark gave me 135 fps on average and 90 fps as 1% lows.
+Still, one of the popular older titles GTA V. You can enjoy playing this title with tons of FPS as-well since the benchmark gave me 135 fps on average and 90 fps as 1% lows.

 War Thunder is another game I’ve decided to add to my benchmarks.
 And since there are many in-build tests, I’ve run the one that it’s seems the most popular in forums.
 Meaning I’ve chosen the Tank Battle benchmark with the highest Movie settings.
 And so I’ve got 175 fps on average and 144 fps as 1% lows.

 Next, we have a few more demanding games.
 Staring with a Shadow of The Tomb Raider.
-Well, it’s more than enough performance with the highest settings and RTX off (100 fps on average), but turning RTX ON reduced FPS almost by half (58 fps on average).
+It’s more than enough performance with the highest settings and RTX off (100 fps on average).
+But turning RTX ON reduced FPS almost by half (58 fps on average).
 But I would say it’s still decent numbers and in case you want to achieve over 60 fps, just set a few settings to High instead of Ultra and you will be fine.

 Using Ultra high settings I had no probs getting over 60 fps in Assassin’s Creed Odyssey.
 And 1% lows were quite decent as well around 50 fps.